fws-solutions/starter_s/README.md

 # _S WP Starter
 *Version: 2.1.0*

-> Do Not Underestimate The Power Of
-  WordPress.
+> It Only Does Everything.

 ## Installation Instructions
 Install Forwardslash CLI globaly.